bmogil/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ---
-### Deliverable 1 Analysis
+### Deliverable 1 Analysis:
-1 I began this deliverable by adding a "Years" column to the existing main sheet (Kickstarter data) using the "Year()" function like so:
+1. I began this deliverable by adding a "Years" column to the existing main sheet (Kickstarter data) using the "Year()" function like so:
   * ![Year Function Formula](Module_1_Kickstarter Analysis/Years_Function.png)
 2 I then created a pivot table from the Kickstarter worksheet, and placed the pivot table in a new sheet.
 I also titled the Pivot table "Theatre Outcomes by Launch Date", and placed the appropriate pivot table fields in the columns, rows, values, and filters fields.
 Lastly, I used the Parent Category filter to filter the pivot table to include only the data that fell under the 'Theatre' parent category.
 After that, my pivot table looked like the following image:
   * ![Pivot Table](Module_1_Kickstarter Analysis/Pivot_Table_1.png)
 3 Next, I created a pivot line chart from the pivot table to visualize the relationship between outcomes and campaign launch month:
   * ![Theatre Outcomes Based on Launch Date Pivot Chart](Resources/Theatre_Outcomes_vs_Launch.png)
 ---
-### Deliverable 1 Challenges
+### Deliverable 1 Challenges:
 I encountered a few challenges whilst completing deliverable 1:
 1. When I made the pivot table for this deliverable, I found that the 'rows' pivot field was suddenly populated with two other fields, which I did not intend for.
 Further, this was causing my pivot table rows to be based on the campaign launch date year rather than month.
 I was stuck for around 5 minutes, and then decided to simply drag the rows out into the excel sheet which I learned from Googling it, and sure enough, this solved the problem.
 2. The other challenge I encountered occurred while I was trying to sort the campaign outcomes in descending order so the campaign outcome "successful" was first.
 I attempted to find a solution via Google but originally, I was unsuccessful.
 I ended up leaving it for a few days, writing the issue down, and circling back to it a few days later.
 I sat thinking about it for a bit and then I simply tried selecting the pivot table column like I would select a normal excel sheet column, and moved it like I would a normal excel sheet column.
 This worked perfectly and my problem was solved.
 ---
-### Deliverable 2 Analysis
+### Deliverable 2 Analysis:
 1. I started this deliverable by creating a new sheet and naming it "Outcomes Based on Goals".
 Then, I created the columns listed out in the instructions to hold the data.
 2. Then, I created the rows, (goal value ranges/bins) as per the instructions, to look like the following:
   * ![Goal Ranges](Module_1_Kickstarter Analysis/Goal_Ranges.png)